LassoSoft/Lasso-HTML.mode/README.md

 - Only boolean operators are highlighted, but there's a commented-out regex in SyntaxDefinition.xml that covers all operators.

-- Lasso 8-only tags were left out of the autocomplete dictionary, but will still highlight.

 - Coda's PHP mode already claims ".inc" files, so you'll want to change that in the Preferences if you use that extension.
 (It also currently claims any files